-“Our advantage is we have so many of the original pieces, and right now I have what I call a primary source person who was here and talked to Hazle, who knew her and knew her wishes,” Toni said.
+“Our advantage is we have so many of the original pieces, and right now I have what I call a primary source person who was here and talked to Hazle, who knew her and knew her wishes,” Tucker said.

 She in return shares treasures Cindy has never seen, such as what is believed to be the Ewings’ only surviving wedding announcement found in an old desk.
 The document is a memory from happy times for the couple, who were raised in wealthy homes.

 Davis came from a prominent Bloomington family.
 His father was an attorney and U.S. minister to Belgium for President Grover Cleveland.
 Davis formed a concrete company that laid Bloomington’s first streets and sidewalks.

 Hazle was born in Cleveland.
 Her father bought a fledging chewing gum company, perfected the recipe, and merged with Wrigley.
 In return he received 49 percent of Wrigley’s stock and a position on the board of directors.

 The couple met at a Christian Scientist gathering in Chicago, where Hazle’s family had relocated in 1881.
 They married in 1907 and moved to 1522 East Olive St. in Bloomington.

 They eventually took in two boys: Ralph, who is Cindy’s father; and Nelson, who is Ted and Sandra’s father; was embraced like a son but was never officially adopted.
 Only Nelson grew up at the manor, which was built on 60 acres the Ewings bought in 1923 in an undeveloped part of Bloomington.